martinbudden/BabyCube/BC200/readme.md

 The carriages should be attached to the rails before the pulleys are added, since otherwise the bolts are not accessible.
 Attach the pulleys to the carriages.
 Note that the toothless pulleys are on the inside.
-Note also that there is a washer under each pulley, but not on top of the each pulley.
+Note also that there is a washer under each of the upper pulleys, but not on top of those pulleys.

 Tighten the pulley bolts until the pulleys stop running freely, and then loosen them slightly (approximately 1/16 of a turn) so they run freely.